ramruph/Forex-Web-App/README.md

 ![alt images](https://github.com/ramruph/Forex-Web-App/blob/main/images/demo.gif)

 # Project Name: Forex Trading Application

-This Forex Trading Application is designed to provide real-time forex data and perform various data analyses.
+[Project Link](https://github.com/ramruph/Forex-Web-App)This Forex Trading Application is designed to provide real-time forex data and perform various data analyses.
 The application is built using Flask for the web interface and integrates Prometheus for monitoring.

 ## Features
 I chose this system design and approach to accomplish the following goals for the project's end: